mdn/kuma/docs/troubleshooting.rst

 ********************
 The Docker development environment is evolving rapidly.
 You may need to reset your containers with each change.
-As we gain experience with Docker, we'll have more and targetted advice for issues with this development environment.
+As we gain experience with Docker, we'll have more and targeted advice for issues with this development environment.

 Kuma "Reset"
 ------------